Jeon Boram

-Boram has been involved in multiple acting projects, notably dramas Soul (2009), musicals I Really Really Like You (2009) and Lost Garden (2014), which became a hit in South Korea selling out all tickets.
+Boram has been involved in multiple acting projects, notably dramas Soul (2009),Sweet Temptation (2015),The Angel Of Death Comes With Purple High Heels (2010), musicals I Really Really Like You (2009) and Lost Garden (2014), which became a hit in South Korea selling out all tickets.

 Early life

 Jeon Bo-ram was born on March 22, 1986, in Seoul, South Korea.
-Her father is Jeon Young-rok, who was a hugely popular singer in South Korea in the 1970s and 1980s.
+Her father is Jeon Young-rok, was popular singer in South Korea in the 1970s and 1980s.
 Her mother is Lee Mi-young, a well-known actress.
 She is a third-generation artist in Korea as both her grandfather, Hwang Hae, and grandmother, Baek Sul-hee, were both singers.
 Her younger sister, Jeon Woo-ram, is a member of D-Unit, under the stage name Ram.

+Boram graduated with an Oriental Arts diploma from Anyang Arts High School.
+She later majored in Theatre and Film at Myongji University.

 Career

-2008–2013: Career beginnings
+2008–2010: Career beginnings

-Boram released two single albums which consisted of four singles prior to her debut in T-ara.
-Her debut digital single "Is It Today" was released on April 15, 2008 in a single album titled "Lucifer Project Vol 1. 愛".
-On November 14, 2008, she released her second digital single titled "From Memory", along with two other singles.
+Boram released two experimental singles prior to her debut in T-ara.
+Her debut digital single "Is It Today" was released on April 15, 2008, in a single titled "Lucifer Project Vol 1. 愛".
+On November 14, 2008, she released her second digital single titled "From Memory".
+Both singles reached the Top 100 chart of South Korean online music platform MelOn.
+She later appeared on television series Star Golden Bell.
+She also starred in the 2002 movie The Romantic President and was a magazine model.
+Additionally, She appeared as a commercial model for The National Public Relations Agency (국정홍보처).
+In 2007, she starred in Kebee's "Feeling You" Music Video.

 Boram was contacted by the CEO of Core Contents Media after he watched a video clip of her dancing to BoA's "My Name".
-In mid-2009, Boram was the first member to join T-ara after two members, Jiae and Jiwon, left the group.
+In June 2009, she joined T-ara as a new member only a month before debut after members Jiae and Jiwon decided not to debut in the group.